Null sign: Use in linguistics

 In linguistics, the null sign is used to indicate the absence of an element, such as a phoneme or morpheme.

 Morphology

-The English language was a fusional language, this means the language makes use of inflectional changes to convey grammatical meanings.
-Although the inflectional complexity of English has been largely reduced in the course of development, the inflectional endings can be seen in earlier forms of English, such as the Early Modern English (abbreviated as EModE).
+The English language was a fusional language, this means the language makes use of inflectional changes to convey multiple grammatical meanings.
+Although the inflectional complexity of English has been largely reduced in the course of development, the inflectional endings can be seen in earlier forms of English, such as Early Modern English (abbreviated as EModE).

-The verb endings of EModE was summarised in the table below by Roger Lass:
+The verb endings of EModE were summarised in the table below by Roger Lass:

+Use in photography

+In photography the null sign, Ø, found on camera lenses denotes the filter thread diameter, measured in millimeters.
+This marking indicates the size of screw-in filters that can be attached to the front of the lens.
+This diameter is separate from any optical specification of the lens, as it is a standardized measurement for photographers to select a compatible filter.
+Common filter thread sizes include 52mm, 72mm, 77mm, and 82mm.
+If a photographer owns multiple lenses with different filter thread diameters, stepping rings can be utilized to adapt larger filters to smaller lens threads, eliminating the need to purchase duplicate filters in various sizes.